BBVA/mercury/docs/index.md

     ---

-    Offers a collection of methods and techniques to interpret and inspect ML models.
+    Offers a collection of **methods and techniques to interpret and inspect ML models**.
 This package focuses on providing explanations for classification and regression models, both locally and globally, to gain a better understanding of how an ML model works and the factors that contribute to its predictions.

     [:octicons-arrow-right-24: Documentation](https://bbva.github.io/mercury-explainability/site/)